BGI-METAI/Metagenome-AI/interpro_data/readme.txt

 About protein GO terms:
 protein_seq_GO.tsv contains interpro protein id, protein sequence length, sequence and GO terms label (GO:XXXX).
 The header of the file follows this order.
 Note that GO describes biological knowledge with respect to three aspects: Molecular Function (MF), Cellular Component (CC) and Biological Process (BP).
 For a protein, its label may contain MF, CC, and BP simultaneously.
-So different GENE3D labels are separated by " " and annotated with (molecular_function/cellular_component/biological_process).
+So different GO terms are separated by "," and annotated with (molecular_function/cellular_component/biological_process).